bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-4-platform-packaging/16-build-cross-platform-artifacts-and-ci.md

 6. Produce checksums, software/license inventory, provenance, and signing evidence required by the release policy.
 7. Render Homebrew and Chocolatey sources from versioned HTTPS archive URLs and SHA-256 checksums; fail on invalid inputs or unresolved template values.
 8. Parse the rendered Homebrew formula on macOS and pack the rendered NuSpec with Chocolatey on Windows.
-9. Install, upgrade, exercise, and uninstall both packages against published release archives.
-Prove package installation never enables daemon autostart implicitly.
+9. Run the one-time package smoke checks against published 10.0.0 archives: Homebrew install/help/uninstall on macOS, and Chocolatey install/running-daemon upgrade/uninstall on Windows.
+Prove installation never starts a daemon.

 ## Portable artifacts